 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Can you see Jeju Island without hiring a car?
+Can you see Jeju Island without a car?
 This was my thought after spontaneously booking a flight from Busan to Jeju before ending my 10 Day South Korea trip in Seoul.